CombustibleToast/Firemelon-Game/Script_and_Notes/Log.md

 12/4
 master a596a70 - affine stuff now working and looks pretty good There's still a problem with the affine stuff that when there are too many fruits on screen some of the fruit half disappear.
 In the future, consider either or both un-setting affine mode when the animation is done and/or pre-calculating all necessary affine matricies as AffineMatrix objects, then fruits can create an instance from them as needed and apply it to themselves.
 Also, because of this I don't think showing rotation will be possible because the gba only allows for so many affine matricies to be stored in vram.

+# 18
+1/2
+master 035a5ef - Moved unsafe static mut fruit ID to "static" struct master 6550c7c - Precalculated affine matricies for optimization and reduced number of affine sprites in use to reduce "censor barring" master 29b8a49 - Made music mute-able by pressing select

+# 19
+1/3
+master 4a24afd - Implemented score counting.
+Each fruit is worth its stage plus the worth of the previous stage * 2.
+Not how actual suika does it but i can't figure that out